At Philadelphia’s front door

 A high-tech study environment

 Widener’s Freedom Hall is a building devoted to communication studies, informatics, and computer science.
-Students began classes in the new 28,500-sq. ft., three-story academic building in 2014.
 Joining these technologies under one roof promotes synergy among the three departments and puts Widener on the map for being a leader in these fast-growing areas of study.
 In addition to a TV studio, editing suites, a focus group room, a conference facility, and computer labs, the building offers extensive space for student research and laboratory projects and workshops.

 CAMPUS LIFE & DINING